pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Terminology regarding the Domain Name System comes from {{?BCP219}}, with addition terms defined here:

-* legacy name servers: An authoritative server that does not support the DELEG record
+* legacy delegation: A delegation that is done with an NS RRset
+* legacy referral response: A response with an NS RRset in the AUTHORITY section, plus all relevant DNSSEC records
-* legacy resolvers: A resolver that does not support the DELEG record
+* legacy resolver: A resolver which does not follow the DELEG protocol
 * DELEG-aware: An authoritative server or resolver that follows the protocol defined in this document

 # DELEG and DELEGI Record Types